 Long-term Effects of Newborn Tongue Ties

 There are several long-term effects of leaving lip-ties/tongue-ties uncorrected.
 Symptoms may not always be obvious in infants, but as a child grows and their mouth develops, complications may be more noticeable.

 In many cases these issues can be avoided by early intervention.
 However, because our doctors diagnose based upon function rather than appearance, they may recommend waiting until the child is older.

 Some common problems faced by individuals with untreated ties include:

 - Gaps in front teeth and orthodontic issues

 - Painful brushing and flossing

 - Aversion to solid foods

-One of the most significant benefits to having a frenectomy performed is that it makes breastfeeding much easier for your infant, while it can also help older children dealing with oral or linguistic issues.
+One of the most significant benefits to having a tongue tie surgery performed is that it makes breastfeeding much easier for your infant, while it can also help older children dealing with oral or linguistic issues.

 • Better appetite and easier breastfeeding